 - The Microdata Evaluation Guidelines inform MCC staff and contractors, as well as other partners, on how to store, manage, and disseminate evaluation-related microdata.
 This microdata is distinct from other data MCC disseminates because it typically includes personally identifiable information and sensitive data as required for the independent evaluations.
 With this in mind, MCC’s Guidelines govern how to manage three competing objectives: share data for verification and replication of the independent evaluations, share data to maximize usability and learning, and protect the privacy and confidentiality of evaluation participants.
 These Guidelines were established in 2013 and updated in January 2017.
-Following these Guidelines, MCC has publicly released 76 de-identified, public use, microdata files for its evaluations.
+Following these Guidelines, MCC has publicly released 117 de-identified, public use, microdata files for its evaluations and evidence studies.
+MCC also has 25 Disclosure Review Board-cleared, restricted data packages that it can make accessible on the new MCC Evidence Platform.
 MCC’s experience with developing and implementing this rigorous process for data management and dissemination while protecting human subjects throughout the evaluation life cycle is detailed in Opening Up Evaluation Microdata: Balancing Risks and Benefits of Research Transparency.
-MCC is committed to ensuring transparent, reproducible, and ethical data and documentation and seeks to further encourage data use through a new MCC Evidence Platform.
+MCC is committed to ensuring transparent, reproducible, and ethical data and documentation and seeks to further encourage data use through its new MCC Evidence Platform.

 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?